nodejitsu/handbook/appendices/building_the_handbook.md

 <a name='build'>
-# Building the Nodejitsu Handbook
+# Appendix: Building the Nodejitsu Handbook

 ## Dependencies